 Sue Anne Bell

-Sue Anne Bell, PhD, FNP-BC is a nurse scientist and family nurse practitioner originally from Tallahassee, Florida.
+Sue Anne Bell, PhD, FNP-BC, is a nurse scientist and family nurse practitioner originally from Tallahassee, Florida.
 She completed an undergraduate degree in Nursing at The Florida State University, followed by a Masters in Nursing at Emory University, where she was a Robert W. Woodruff Fellow.
-She worked for ten years as a nurse practitioner in emergency care and community health in diverse settings, including India, the Caribbean and Cambodia, and also as a nursing faculty member teaching graduate and undergraduate nursing students in the United States.
-She completed a PhD in Nursing with an emphasis in Women’s Health, along with a graduate certificate in Women’s Studies at the University of Michigan in 2014 where she was the recipient of a Rackham Merit Fellowship and an NIH T32 predoctoral fellowship.
+Her clinical background is as a nurse practitioner in emergency care and community health in diverse settings, including Ghana, Ethiopia, India, and the Caribbean, and also as a nursing faculty member teaching graduate and undergraduate nursing students in the United States.
+She completed a PhD in Nursing, along with a graduate certificate in Women’s Studies at the University of Michigan in 2014 where she was the recipient of a Rackham Merit Fellowship and an NIH T32 predoctoral fellowship.
 Sue Anne has been active in emergency preparedness and response activities through the Department of Health and Human Services’ National Disaster Medical System, the American Nurses Association and the Emergency Nurses Association.
-She developed and is now implementing an accredited Bachelor of Emergency Nursing in collaboration with the Kwame Nkrumah University of Science and Technology in Kumasi, Ghana.
-She is also conducting policy related research on the effects of U.S. emergency response activities on persons with health disparities.

-Career Interests: Sue Anne plans a career as a scholar, activist and leader focused on improving the health of persons affected by disasters.
+Career Interests: Sue Anne plans a career as a scholar, activist and leader focused on addressing the health effects of disasters and strengthening national emergency response systems.

 Dr. Carl Berdahl is an emergency physician from California.
 He obtained his undergraduate degree from UCLA with honors and majored in Music Performance.
 He earned his medical degree from Yale University School of Medicine, where he completed his thesis on “Emergency Department Computed Tomography Utilization in the United States and Canada,” and was awarded the James G. Hirsch Endowed Medical Student Research Fellowship.
 During residency at LA County + USC, Dr. Berdahl served as Chief Resident, where he helped create a new departmental focus on physician wellness, organizing educational modules and extracurricular activities designed to combat and prevent resident burnout.
 Furthermore, he spearheaded the departmental effort to analyze the efficacy of a pediatric emergency department imaging protocol for the diagnosis of appendicitis that utilized ultrasound and MRI.
 He also embarked on a research project using a large national dataset to analyze how emergency department workup intensity varies by patient insurance status and hospital ownership.